 How does the 5P Career Blueprint structure your career development plan?

-Here’s a framework that keeps showing up when you study what makes career plans stick.
+Here’s a framework we developed at Goals and Progress that keeps showing up when you study what makes career plans stick.
 Five phases, worked through in sequence, that turn a blank template into something you’ll actually use.
-None of these phases are new on their own – but working through them together produces a career development plan that’s both grounded and flexible.
-The 5P Career Blueprint synthesizes the multi-phase structure from Soares et al. (2022) [4], the organizational support framework from Kraimer et al. (2011) [5], and the program design approach from Van Wart et al. (2020) [1].
+None of these phases are new on their own, but working through them together produces a career development plan that’s both grounded and flexible.
+The 5P Career Blueprint is our own synthesis, drawing the multi-phase intervention structure described by Soares et al. (2022) [4], the organizational support framework from Kraimer et al. (2011) [5], and the experiential-learning program design compared by Van Wart et al. (2020) [1].

-The 5P Career Blueprint is a sequential career planning framework organized into five phases: Purpose, Position, Pathway, People, and Progress.
+The 5P Career Blueprint is a sequential career planning framework, developed at Goals and Progress, that is organized into five phases: Purpose, Position, Pathway, People, and Progress.
 Each phase builds on the previous one, moving from self-assessment through goal-setting to ongoing review.

 Adapting this for your career stage: Early-career professionals will spend more time in Phase 1 (Purpose) and Phase 2 (Position) because they have less data about what energizes them.
 Mid-career professionals often find the most value in Phase 3 (Pathway) and Phase 4 (People), where the right network accelerates a transition.
 Career changers should treat Phase 2 as a transferable-skills audit rather than a role-specific inventory.
 Professionals returning to work after a gap can use Phase 2 to separate skills that have stayed current from those that need refreshing.